martinber/noaa-apt/docs/usage.md

 the WAV file (this is not caused by noaa-apt), this can cause short horizontal black lines or syncing problems (producing long horizontal lines).

+This problem is more evident when using WXtoIMG or when disabling syncing, because you can see the image somewhere but it has lots of cuts and strange things, see the examples below.

 You can try:

 - Receiving on another computer.